Johannesburg, South Africa

 Best Times to Visit Attractions to Avoid Crowds:

-- Weekdays: If possible, visit popular attractions like the Apartheid Museum and the Cradle of Humankind on weekdays to avoid crowds.
+- To avoid crowds at popular attractions like the Apartheid Museum and the Cradle of Humankind, consider visiting on weekdays and arriving early in the morning.

 Local Events, Festivals, or Seasonal Highlights: